ASMAK-Bilisim/bondi-base-buildathon/README.md

 - **Responsibilities**:
   - Approves the minting information of the bonds after the realized purchase information is provided by the custodian/broker.
-  - Approves the minting of BTs to the Minting Smart Contract from where users will manually claim their share of BT.
+  - Approves the minting of BTs to the Minting Smart Contract, from which users will manually claim their share of BT.
 - **Control**: Initially under **Bondi Finance Inc.**

+## CDS Decision Authority

+- **Responsibilities**:
+  - Makes the final decision on whether the bond issuer has defaulted, impacting the CDS market.
+- **Vision**: A decentralized court system, such as **Kleros**, will be integrated in the future to have the final say on whether the bond issuer has defaulted.
+This will enable the CDS market to become fully decentralized.